IsaacMartins12/test_radek_systems/README.md

 <ul>
  <li>
-     <b>Question 3</b> - <i>Just copy the code from the "question_3.c" file and access the online C compiler, shown in the previous topic, paste the code, execute and insert the desired entries.</i >
+     <b>Question 3</b> - <i>Just copy the code from the <a href= https://github.com/IsaacMartins12/test_radek_systems/blob/main/question_3.c > question_3.c </a> file and access the online C compiler, shown in the previous topic, paste the code, execute and insert the desired entries.</i >
  </li>

  <li>